satyasm45/Rendezvous-Meet/README.md

 <tr>
 <td>
   Rendezvous is a Microsoft Teams Clone built as a part of Engage 2021.
 It leverages WebRTC and PUSHER to provide various real-time functionalities.
-Built using ReactJS,Node.js and Socket.io.
+Built using ReactJS,Node.js and Socket.io. #Be_Agile.
 </td>
 </tr>
 </table>